P-Jeremy/zoOthello-MERN-project/README.md

 ## Important

-This project is a boilerplate of a React app using webpack babel and express
+This project is an Othello Game using react (no CRA), express && mongoose

 ## Install